 The Ebates Rakuten commercials promise cashback for shopping.
 Does this online website deliver, or is this just a Rakuten scam?
 I took my own look after a cousin of mine (an extreme couponer) asked, “Is Rakuten safe?”
 So, without further ado, here is my review of Rakuten.

 Update: This Rakuten review is still completely accurate, however, it turns out that Rakuten is an especially good deal around holiday time.
 The reason is that many retailers have a boosted earnings rate during sales periods like Black Friday, and Cyber Monday.
 For example, many retailers that usually have just a 2% or 3% cash back rate have rates as high as 11% cash back during Rakuten Black Friday sales.
+They have an 11% Cash Back for Singles’ Day right now (11/11/23).
+If you are pulling the trigger on Christmas gifts for yourself, or the family, target retailer’s sales and then stack that with 11% cash back.
+Unlike in-store offers or coupon codes, with Rakuten you can add up both deals.

-During this weekend following the Thanksgiving holiday, I earned 11% at Kohl’s, and 11% at Macy’s, as well as 6% on toys from Walmart.
+This weekend, I earned 11% at Kohl’s, and 11% at Macy’s, as well as 6% on toys from Walmart.
 There is 15% cash back with Dell Small Business, which could add up very fast.
 If you bought a $1,000 computer, that’s $150 in cash back with just one purchase.
 With rates like these, the cash back really does add up quickly.
 It still won’t pay your monthly electric bill, but I racked up over $100 in cash back just by making the holiday purchases I was going to make anyway.

 See maximizing Rakuten cash back below for more details.